Research Interests

 Venus Climate

 Venus is the most Earth-like planet in the Solar System regarding mass and size.
-I have developed numerical tools to fully understand the main mechanisms driving the Venus climate and atmospheric circulation.
+I have developed numerical tools to fully understand the main mechanisms driving Venus’s climate and atmospheric circulation.
 To explore Venus, I have developed models with different levels of complexity, from simple 1D models to fully 3D.
 OASIS is one of the most advanced models worldwide capable of simulating the challenging Venus conditions.

 Earth and Venus nowadays have very distinct atmospheres, and I am interested in learning more about the climate evolution of both planets.
 If Venus had an Earth-like climate in the past, I am very interested in learning when, why and how both climates started diverging.